dannyt101/AAA_classification/README.md

 # AAA repair classification NLP model

-This repository hosts the scripts used to develop a multi-tiered NLP classification model for the identification and classification of patients who have undergone abdominal aortic aneurysm (AAA) repair and if so whether it was a primary or revision repair using electronic health records (EHRs)
+This repository hosts the scripts used to develop a multi-tiered NLP classification model for the identification and classification of patients who have undergone abdominal aortic aneurysm (AAA) repair during a hospital admission and if so whether it was a primary or revision repair using unstructured electronic health records (EHRs)

 # Classification stages

-1. Identification of acute vascular patients
+1. Identification of acute/elective vascular patients
 2. Identification of patients who have undergone a AAA repair during their admission
 3. Classification of AAA repair - primary vs revision